athena-consulting/cosmwasm-by-example/constant-sum-amm/README.md

 This contract allows you to swap tokens.
 Liquidity providers can add liquidity to the market and receive a 0.03% fee on every transaction.
 The code also includes various error handling and validation checks to ensure the correctness and security of the operations.

+The constant sum market maker (CSMM), which is ideal for zero-price-impact trades but does not provide infinite liquidity.
+CSMMs follow the formula x+y=k, which creates a straight line when plotted.
+This design unfortunately allows arbitrageurs to drain one of the reserves if the off-chain reference price between the tokens is not 1:1.
+Such a situation would destroy one side of the liquidity pool, leaving all of the liquidity residing in just one of the assets and therefore leaving no more liquidity for traders.
+Because of this, CSMM is a model rarely used by AMMs.

 # Instantiation

 The contract can be instantiated with the following messages